 - Gross monthly income of $2,700 x .36 = $972 can be applied to recurring debt plus housing expenses

 With a 29/41 (FHA) qualifying ratio

-If you want to calculate pre-qualification numbers on your own income and expenses, we offer a Mortgage Loan Pre-Qualification Calculator.
+If you'd like to run your own numbers, we offer a Mortgage Pre-Qualification Calculator.